This document is also available in PDF (642 Kb) [help with PDF files]

 166. Cargo and conveyance data transmissions, if found to be in error post arrival, must be amended as soon as the error is discovered.

 167. Some key data elements cannot be electronically amended or deleted post arrival.
-If amendments/deletions to these data elements are required, the online House Bill, Cargo and Conveyance Manual Correction Request Form – Post Arrival -All Modes (BSF673) must be completed.
+If amendments/deletions to these data elements are required, the online House Bill, Cargo and Conveyance Manual Amendment Form – Post Arrival - All Modes (BSF673) must be completed.
 Carriers/freight forwarders have up to 90 days to present the correction request to CBSA.

 168. Clients are now offered additional options for submitting Form BSF673: